 In This Article

-What is Group Policy (GPO) and What Role Does It Play in Data Security
+What are Group Policy and GPO and What Role do they Play in Data Security?

 In this blog, we will go through a detailed explanation of what Group Policies and GPOs are, and how system administrators can use them to help prevent data breaches.